Racetrack Fixed Field Accelerator with pulsed quadrupoles for variable energy extraction

-In this paper, a novel concept of compact racetrack FFAG accelerator with dispersion free straight sections was proposed.
-It was shown that this is of particular interest for a heavy ion accelerator with variable energy extraction and enables dual acceleration of carbon ions as well as protons through stripping.
-In addition, one demonstrated for the first time that it is possible to overcome the problem of resonance crossings by timely-varying the field of the trim quadrupoles during the acceleration cycle.
-This is of particular interest for high intensity applications and is a step further towards designing a tunable FFAG accelerator with minimum beam losses.
-The study of the dynamics of this concept were investigated In addition, the sensitivity to random misalignment errors of the magnets was explored and it was found that the mean DA is almost insensitive to the alignment error.
+In this paper, a novel concept of compact racetrack FFA with dispersion free straight sections was proposed.
+It was shown that this is of particular interest for a heavy ion accelerator with variable energy extraction.
+In addition, one demonstrated for the first time that it is possible to overcome the problem of resonance crossings by time-varying the field of the trim quadrupoles during the acceleration cycle.
+This is of particular interest for high intensity applications and is a step further towards designing a tunable FFA with minimum beam losses.
+The study of the dynamics of this concept were investigated.
+In addition, the sensitivity to random misalignment errors of the magnets was explored and it was found that the mean DA is almost insensitive to the alignment error.